-BEXEL APPOINTS MATT DANILOWICZ AS PRESIDENT
+Bexel Appoints Matt Danilowicz as President

-BURBANK, CA, JANUARY 23, 2012—Bexel, a unit of the Vitec Group’s Services Division and a leading worldwide provider of broadcast services and solutions, is proud to announce the appointment of Matt Danilowicz to the position of president.
+BURBANK, CALIF.: Bexel, a unit of the Vitec Group’s Services Division and a worldwide provider of broadcast services and solutions, has appointed Matt Danilowicz to the position of president.
 In his new role, Danilowicz will be responsible for all operational aspects of Bexel.
 He will report to Jerry Gepner, chief executive officer for The Vitec Group Services Division.

-With more than 20 years of experience in improving the workflows and financial operating models of television stations across the country, Danilowicz has led several companies in the development of such key technological innovations as newsroom computing, non-linear editing, video server implementation and on-air production automation.
+With more than 20 years of experience in the industry, Danilowiczhas led several companies in the development of such key technological innovations as newsroom computing, non-linear editing, video server implementation and on-air production automation.

 “Matt's background in business and broadcast makes him an ideal fit for the company, and I am very pleased to have an executive of his caliber bring his skills and energy to the Bexel team,” says Gepner.
 “I believe his leadership will have a powerful and positive influence and help Bexel further secure its position as the premier equipment rental and engineering solutions provider in the U.S. broadcast marketplace.”